 - a.
 Arrival Times Thunderbirds 1-7 will arrive in the local traffic pattern at the scheduled time on the itinerary.
 The seven-ship formation will circle the airfield for approximately 1 hour.
 See Chapter 10 for information on the required CFR waivers and Temporary Flight Restriction for our arrival. - b.
-Arrival survey During the arrival survey (with certain exceptions, e.g., overwater shows) our aircraft will remain non-aerobatic meaning the aerobatic box does not need to be active (e.g. roads do not have to be closed, box sterilized, buildings emptied, etc.). - c.
+Arrival survey During the arrival survey (with certain exceptions, e.g., overwater shows) our aircraft will remain non-aerobatic meaning the aerobatic box does not need to be active (e.g. roads do not have to be closed, box sterilized, buildings emptied, etc.).
+If your show site permits an aerobatic arrival survey, please let the Airshow Coordinator or Thunderbird #8 know prior to arrival. - c.
 Communications The Thunderbird Advance Pilot will establish contact with the Thunderbird Commander/Leader approximately 10-15 minutes prior to arrival of the F-16s on a discrete frequency.
-The Advance Pilot will then coordinate with the tower or air boss via phone call or VHF (typically Tower's local control frequency) to take control of ground and airspace 5 minutes prior to arrival and will hand control back after the Thunderbird aircraft have landed and taxied back to chocks. - d.
-Landing Upon arrival, the Thunderbirds may perform a "Thunderbird Pitch".
+The Advance Pilot will then coordinate with the tower or Airboss via phone call or VHF (typically Tower's local control frequency) to take control of ground and airspace 5 minutes prior to arrival and will hand control back after the Thunderbird aircraft have landed and taxied back to chocks. - d.
+Landing Upon arrival, the Thunderbirds typically perform a "Thunderbird Pitch".
 This consists of proceeding inbound at 300 feet over the approach end of the runway.
-At mid-field each aircraft pitches up to downwind.
+At mid-field each aircraft pitches up to 1500' AGL downwind.
 This is the quickest way in which to recover all 6 aircraft.
 Pitch direction is at the discretion of the tower and we can pitch either Left or Right.
 Realize that straight-in traffic or traffic on an ILS will be a conflict for this maneuver.